I got in trouble for playing football - Nali

 "I think we're not just physically on the field, but spiritually, in everything that we're doing, together," Nali said.

-"Barbra keeps pushing us, telling us 'Girls, we can do this' in every word that she speaks.
-She says 'we' and of course, it really encourages us to say 'Okay, she's not playing, but obviously, she's amongst us'."
+"Barbra keeps pushing us, telling us 'girls, we can do this' in every word that she speaks.
+She says 'we' and of course, it really encourages us to say 'OK, she's not playing but obviously she's among us'."

 As Zambia reflect on making history by qualifying for the World Cup - even before the men's side who were African champions in 2012 - Nali hopes the impact of that milestone will change the fortunes of women's football in Zambia.